-Scott Thurston, University of Salford, and Gareth Farmer, University of Bedfordshire, are the editors for the Journal of British and Irish Innovative Poetry.
-Vicky Sparrow, Birkbeck, is the Reviews editor.
-The journal centres on the poetic writings that have appeared in Britain and Ireland since the late 1950s under various categorizations: for example avant-garde, underground, linguistically innovative, second-wave Modernist, non-mainstream, the British Poetry Revival, the parallel tradition, formally innovative, neo-modernist and experimental, while also including the Cambridge School, the London School, concrete poetry, and performance writing.
-All of these terms have been variously adopted and contested by anthologies such as Children of Albion (1969), A Various Art (1987), The New British Poetry (1988), Floating Capital (1991), Conductors of Chaos (1996), Out of Everywhere (1996), Foil (2000), Anthology of British and Irish Poetry (2001) and Vanishing Points (2004).
+The Journal of British and Irish Innovative Poetry centres on the poetic writings that have appeared in Britain and Ireland since the late 1950s under various categorizations.
+These include works that are avant-garde, underground, linguistically innovative, second-wave Modernist, non-mainstream, the British Poetry Revival, the parallel tradition, formally innovative, neo-modernist and experimental, while also including the Cambridge School, the London School, concrete poetry, and performance writing.
+All of these terms have been variously adopted and contested in anthologies and the journal extends scholarly discussion of the ongoing importance of innovative poetic styles and techniques within British and Irish literature.

 Edited by Sandeep Parmar Over the past few years, the conversation about race and UK poetry has shifted.
 2015 saw Claudia Rankine’s Citizen: An American Lyric win the UK’s Forward Prize for Best Collection, two subsequent wins (Sarah Howe’s T.S.
 Eliot prize and Vahni Capildeo’s Forward Prize), the formation of the ‘Race & Poetry & Poetics in the UK’ international research group [...]